Rectangle Bowls Are Everywhere – But Forming Them Reliably Takes a Special Paper Bowl Machine

 Forming the rectangle shape

 The heated blank is pressed into a rectangular mold.
 The corners are folded and sealed under pressure.
 This step is the most challenging – uneven corners leak.
+A well‑designed paper bowl machine uses precisely matched mold geometry and controlled pressure distribution.

 Bottom and side sealing

 Heat and pressure bond the overlapping layers.
 For rectangle bowls, the sealing area is larger than round ones, requiring consistent temperature across the whole surface.
+Uneven heating creates weak spots that burst when filled with hot soup.

 Curling the rim (optional)

 Some rectangle bowls have a curled rim for stiffness.
 Others have a straight rim for lid sealing.
+The choice depends on the application – curled rims feel nicer for dining in, while straight rims seal better for takeout.

 Stacking and counting